spectrumvoip/stratus-web-responder-weather/README.md

 Stratus will browse your web server and expects to receive XML "verbs" ( i.e. instructions ) and wav files.
 Stratus will do things based on these instructions.
 This gives you the ability create IVRs that do all sorts of things.

-When Stratus requests back to your WebResponder application (inbound or outbound), the URL always contains at least the following parameters:
+When Stratus requests to your WebResponder application (inbound or outbound), the URL always contains at least the following parameters:

 - NmsAni : caller, e.g., "1001"
 - NmsDnis : callee e.g., "2125551212"